itsabdelrahman/graphql-guc/README.md

 ## Why?

-* The GUC API is only exclusively used by the official GUC mobile application
+* The original GUC API is only exclusively used by the official GUC mobile application
-* The GUC API is altogether poorly designed _(e.g. JSON embedded within XML responses)_
+* The original GUC API is altogether poorly designed _(e.g. JSON embedded within XML responses)_

 ## API